·

 Some of the Best Late Summer Flowers

-Many of the best late summer flowers are available for planting, but I don’t have many of them planted in my patio garden at this time.
+Many of the best late summer flowers are available for planting, but I don’t have many of them planted in my patio garden right now.

 What I have blooming right now are the wild morning glories that are likely weeds that come up all over the place.